 - There is no TV at Mara Ngenche Safari Camp.

 - Bottled drinking water is provided, this is transported in from Nairobi.

 Health & safety

-Medical care: Mara Ngenche Safari Camp has a first aid box for small injuries.
-A number of the house-keeping team are trained in first aid as well as all the guides.
-For more serious incidents there is a clinic and a doctor based near Olkiombo airstrip that they can use.
-Ngenche also has links to flying doctors.
-There is heli-pad about 30 metres away from the camp for a helicopter to land if there is a serious emergency.
+- Mara Ngenche Safari Camp has a first-aid box and all the guides, as well as a number of the house-keeping team, are trained in first aid.
+For more serious incidents there is a clinic and a doctor based near Olkiombo airstrip.
+Ngenche also has links to flying doctors, and there is helipad about 30 metres from the camp where a helicopter can land in the event of a medical emergency.

-Security measures: Askaris (Maasai guards) escort people around the camp at night.
-There are radios in each tent and someone from the Kenya Wildlife police is stationed in camp at all times.
+- Askaris (Maasai guards) escort people around the camp at night.
+There are radios in each tent to call for attention in case of emergency, and someone from the armed rangers is stationed in camp at all times.

-Fire safety: There are fire extinguishers in every room, a fire-break around the camp (the rivers are natural breaks on two sides and then the road on other two).
+- There are fire extinguishers in every tent, and a fire-break right around the camp (the rivers are natural breaks on two sides and then the road on other two).
 The staff are trained in case of fires.

-Laundry facilities: Laundry is included at Mara Ngenche Safari Camp.
-It is hand washed, line dried and then ironed.
-The camp do not wash delicates or underwear, but there is washing powder in the rooms for people to do their own.
+- Laundry is at extra cost, this varies between $2 - $6 per item.
+It is hand washed, line dried and ironed.
+The staff do not wash delicates or underwear, but there is washing powder in the rooms for guests to do their own.

-Accepted payment on location: For additional costs Ngenche can take cash in Kenyan shillings, US dollars, British pounds and Euros.
-They can also accept Visa and Mastercard credit cards at no extra charge.
-They cannot take Amex.
+- Additional payments may be made in cash in Kenyan shillings, US dollars, British pounds and euros.
+Ngenche also accepts Visa and MasterCard credit cards at no extra charge, but not Amex.

 Alternative places to stay in this same area.